Forgive (updated 2025/04/10)

 * aphiemi - to send, abandon, leave behind, walk away

-Forgive in English means “Stop feeling angry or resentful,” “No longer feel angry about or wish to punish (an offence, flaw, or mistake),” “Cancel (a debt).”
+Forgive in English means “Stop feeling angry or resentful,” “No longer feel angry about or wish to punish (an offence, flaw, or mistake),” and “Cancel (a debt).”

 ©2016, Dr Steven Bydeley, a man.